 Cape Verde is a stable democracy with competitive elections and periodic transfers of power between rival parties.
-Civil liberties are generally protected, but access to justice is impaired by an overburdened court system, and crime has been a growing concern.
+Civil liberties are generally protected, but access to justice is impaired by an overburdened court system, and crime remains a concern.
 Other outstanding problems include persistent inequities for women and migrant workers.

 POLITICAL RIGHTS: 37 / 40

 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 4 / 4

 The president is directly elected for up to two consecutive five-year terms.
 The prime minister, who holds most executive authority, is nominated by and accountable to the National Assembly, and is formally appointed by the president.